topStrip1

 Issues Cognitive Behavioral Therapy Can Help

 You are not alone.
-Our CBT therapist advocates for your well-being and assists you on your path to recovery.
+Our CBT therapists advocate for your well-being and will assist you on your path to recovery.

 Cognitive Behavioral Therapy for Depression